What To Do When Someone Dies

 If someone passes away at a residential home, the staff will advise us once the medical professional has attended.

-If the person dies in hospital or at the Hospice, we won’t always need to attend immediately; however, you can call us to let us know what has happened, and if you wish, make an appointment, either at our office or at your home.
+If the death occurs at hospital or at the hospice, we won’t always need to attend immediately; however, you can call us to let us know what has happened, and if you wish, make an appointment, either in our office or at your home.
 At this point we can also answer any questions you may have, one of the Holmes family is available, 24 hours, 7 days a week, 365 days a year.